suyashcjoshi/SimpleJavaInfluxDB/README.md

-## Calling InfluxDB Serverless cloud with Simple Java Apps
+## Integrating with InfluxDB Cloud Serverless with Simple Java Apps

 ### Pre-requisites: